Skip to main content

 Levels of intervention

-- Medically Assisted Procreation of Level II of the Homologous Type
+• Level II Medically Assisted Procreation of the Heterologous Type (ICSI)

 ULTRASOUND MONITORING